iptc/sportsjs-dev/README.md

 The examples are all in the `examples` folder and can be validated using any JSON Schema validator.

-For example, to clone this repository, install the [`ajv-cli`|] validator, and use it to validate the provided examples:
+For example, follow these steps to clone this repository, install the [`ajv-cli`|https://www.npmjs.com/package/ajv-cli] validator, and use it to validate the provided examples:

     $ git clone https://github.com/iptc/sportsjs-dev.git
     $ cd sportsjs-dev